 If your computer is working slowly even though your computer has enough RAM and use only a few applications, then the reason can be Windows Module Installer Worker.
-You can use the keys CTRL + SHIFT + ESC to confirm if your computer is having this issue and this will take you to Task Manager.
-You will notice that Windows Module Installer Issues is taking up 50% of memory, and in some other cases, it can be 100% that lead to Disk Usage Error.
+You can use the keys CTRL + SHIFT + ESC to confirm if your computer is having this issue, and this will take you to Task Manager.
+You will notice that Windows Modules Installer Worker is taking up 50% of memory, and in some other cases, it can be 100% that leads to Disk Usage Error.

 How To Fix Windows Modules Installer Worker Issues

-There is nothing that you can do about Windows Module Installer Worker issue as it is a process running at the background.
+There is nothing that you can do about the Windows Modules Installer Worker High CPU Usage issue as it is a process running in the background.
 Thus, your computer will run slowly as long as this process runs in the background.
-However, the following methods might help to solve Windows Module Installer Worker problem for some extent.
+However, the following methods might help to solve the Windows Modules Installer Worker High CPU Usage problem to some extent.

 Solution 1 – Manual Windows Update

-The primary method to solve Windows Module Installer Worker issue is that you update your computer’s Windows Manually and switching off the automatic mode.
+The primary method to solve the Windows Module Installer Worker High CPU Usage issue is that you update your computer’s Windows Manually and switching off the automatic mode.

 Step 1: Start your computer and press the Windows Key + R, i.e., open run.
-So, lets move to the next step to solve this issue.
+So, let us move to the next step to solve this issue.

 Step 2: In the run box type services.msc and hit Enter button.

-Step 3: A new window will appear in which look and select the service Windows Module Installer.
+Step 3: A new window will appear in which look and select the service Windows Modules Installer.

 Step 5: In the services window look and double-click on Windows update, a checkbox will appear.